The 7+ Best Women’s Tennis Racquets

 Borrow a Friend’s Racquet

 Unfortunately, demo programs aren’t always accessible.
 If that’s the case and you have a friend who plays tennis, ask them if you can borrow their racquet.
-Once you’ve hit with it, you can look up the specs online to see how that racquet compares to others on the list, keeping your experience using their racquet in mind.
+Once you’ve played with it, you can look up the specs online to see how that racquet compares to others on the list, keeping your experience using their racquet in mind.

 Don’t Overthink It